miflun/UmbracoContactForm/Miflun.SimpleContactForm/README.md

 Additionally if you don't have javascript then you will have to include https://code.jquery.com/jquery-3.7.1.min.js, ideally to your layout template

 ### SMTP Settings
-<b>Add SMTP settings</b> to you AppSettings.json file so that the emails are sent out, please follow this documentation to add your SMTP
+<b>Add SMTP settings</b> to your AppSettings.json file so that the emails are sent out, please follow this documentation to add your SMTP
 https://docs.umbraco.com/umbraco-cms/extending/health-check/guides/smtp